-This is an advanced basketball drill that is going to incorporate scoring a couple of different ways.
-With this drill, you are going to work on scoring off the dribble and also using a down, flare, or back screen.
+This is an advanced basketball finishing drill that will incorporate scoring in a couple of different ways.
+With this drill, you will work on scoring off the dribble and using a down, flare, or back screen.
 Being able to score in multiple ways makes you a lot harder to guard as a player and really adds value to your game on the offensive end of the floor.
 You will also be able to really work on your conditioning and mental toughness with this basketball drill.

 Drill Name: Crossovers Double Pin Down Diamond Basketball Drill